jenova-marie/ninshubur/README.md

 USER_IDS=256628435454132225,1466578281774972939,<NEW_ID>

 # 2. Re-walk every tracked channel from message zero.
 There is no live
-#    bot to restart — Ninshubur reads .env fresh on every invocation.
+#    bot to restart — 𒀭Ninshubur reads .env fresh on every invocation.
 #    --reset clears the cursor so the historical archive is re-evaluated
 #    against the new USER_IDS.
 Existing messages get idempotently
 #    re-touched; new Priestess's messages get inserted for the first time.